-- ▲ For a given term, the CLT pays an amount to one or more charities. - ▲ At the term's end, the CLT's remaining assets pass to one or more loved ones you name as remainder beneficiaries. - When you fund the CLT, you make a taxable gift equal to the present value of the amount that will go to the remainder beneficiaries. - The property is removed from your taxable estate.
+- amount to one or more charities. - ▲ At the term's end, the CLT's remaining assets pass to one or more loved ones you name as remainder beneficiaries. - ✓ When you fund the CLT, you make a taxable gift equal to the present value of the amount that will go to the remainder beneficiaries. - ✓ The property is removed from your taxable estate.